raspberrypilearning/hair-today/en/step_8.md

 }
 ```

-Take care to add this new code **after** the closing braces of your existing code, rather than inside them.
+Take care to add this new code **after** the closing brackets of your existing code, rather than inside them.

 ![Put the code after the bracket](images/after-bracket.png)

 + Move the slider.
-You should see the hair image move closer or further from the top of the page.
+You should see the hair image move toward or away from the top of the page.

-+ Add a `left` slider in exactly the same way: repeat the same steps but replace `top` with `left` each time it occurs to allow your hair to be positioned at variable distances from the left of the page.
++ Add a `left` slider in exactly the same way: repeat the same steps but replace `top` with `left` everywhere you put it to allow your hair to be positioned at variable distances from the left of the page.

 + Use the sliders to position and resize the hair so that it looks like it belongs to the person in the picture.

 ![Silly hair](images/silly-hair.png)

-To save your picture, you can press the <kbd>Print screen</kbd> button (on a Windows computer) or <kbd>Command + Shift + 4</kbd> (on Mac), and then paste the image into your favourite image editor to crop and save.
+To save your picture, you can press the <kbd>Print screen</kbd> button (on a Windows computer) or <kbd>Command + Shift + 4</kbd> (on Mac).
+Then paste the image into your favourite image editor to crop and save it.